-ECTS Method of grading Only after succ. compl. of module(s)
+ECTS Method of grading od of grading Only after succ. compl. of module(s)

 5 numerical grade

 Duratio n Module level Other prerequisites

-1 seme ster graduate
+1 semester graduate

 In this course, students will explore selected issues of procurement, production and logistics management.